asalam345/Chat.net-core-api-And-angular-with-jwt/Readme.md

 How to use it
 at first u need to install visual studio 2019 install node in your local machine
-[You can do that by following my instraction at Readme.docx] install sql server 2012 or higher
+[You can do that by following my instraction at How to Install Visual Stuio 2019.docx] install sql server 2017 or higher
+[You can do that by following my instraction at How to Install Microsoft SQL Server 2017.docx]

 1. after openning the folder chat-ui you need to install by write command npm i